-Afternoon profiles (averaged over 90 minutes, centered at 1245 UTC) of the heat budget components in slice S150 on the three simulation days are displayed in Fig. 11 together with the corresponding advection components.
+Afternoon profiles (averaged over 90 min, centered at 1245 UTC) of the heat budget components in slice S150 on the three simulation days are displayed in Fig. 11, together with the corresponding advection components.
 As in the morning profiles, the valley atmosphere experiences a relatively homogenous net heating rate through almost the entire valley depth.
-Its magnitude is on the order of $2 \cdot 10^{-4} K s^{-1}$ , but in contrast to the morning situation, the heating rate is lower rather than higher close to the ground (on the order of $0.5 - 1.5 \cdot 10^{-4} K s^{-1}$ in the lowest 200 - 300 m above surface).
-Turbulent heat flux divergence dominates as a source of heating in this closeto-surface layer, which hereafter will be referred to as the TFDL (turbulent flux divergence layer).
+Its magnitude is on the order of 2×10^{-4} K s-1, but, in contrast to the morning situation, the heating rate is lower rather than higher close to the ground (on the order of 0.5×10^{-4} - 1.5×10^{-4} K s-1 in the lowest 200-300 m above surface).
+Turbulent heat flux divergence dominates as a source of heating in this close-to-surface layer, which hereinafter will be referred to as the turbulent flux divergence layer (TFDL).
 The strong turbulent heating in the TFDL is almost entirely balanced by advective cooling, resulting in a comparatively small net heating rate.
-The advective cooling in the TFDL is mainly due to vertical advection, partially also due to alongvalley advection (Figs. 11d-f).
-Above the TFDL, the sign of the vertical advection changes, and it becomes the main contributor to the net heating rate, strong enough to offset the cooling effect of horizontal (mainly along-valley) advection.
-This is particularly evident in Fig. 11(e).
-Except for on 22 August, cross-valley advection is mostly negative and of smaller magnitude than the other advection components.
+The advective cooling in the TFDL is mainly due to vertical advection and is also partially due to along-valley advection (Figs. 11d-f).
+Above the TFDL, the sign of the vertical advection changes, and it becomes the main contributor to the net heating rate, strong enough to offset the cooling effect of horizontal (mainly along valley) advection.
+This situation is particularly evident in Fig. 11e.
+Except for 22 August, cross-valley advection is mostly negative and of smaller magnitude than the other advection components.